Introduction

 Benito Mussolini — The Doctrine of Fascism

 The Doctrine of Fascism, is a significant essay credited to Benito Mussolini but authored by Giovanni Gentile.
 First published in the 1932 Enciclopedia Italiana, it serves as the introductory section of a comprehensive entry on Fascism.
 The essay outlines Fascism as a political movement led by Mussolini and is divided into sections discussing fundamental ideas and political doctrine.
 Gentile argues for a departure from 19th-century ideologies like communism and liberalism, positing that the 20th century should prioritize authority and the collective identity of the State over individualism.
-This work has had a lasting impact on the universal understanding of Fascist ideology.
+This work has had a lasting impact on the universal understanding of fascist ideology.

 Mario Palmieri — The Philosophy of Fascism

 Much has been written about Fascism and its origins, both in Italy and internationally, resulting in a vast bibliography on the subject.
 However, despite this extensive literature, few people, particularly outside Italy, have grasped its true essence, and the underlying spiritual forces that shaped it are often misinterpreted.
-Palmieri's work, The Philosophy of Fascism, addresses this gap by exploring the spiritual dimensions of Fascism, making it a valuable contribution in a time when there is a growing desire to understand Fascism in its authentic form.
+Palmieri's work, The Philosophy of Fascism, addresses this gap by exploring the spiritual dimensions of fascism, making it a valuable contribution in a time when there is a growing desire to understand fascism in its authentic form.

 Lawrence Dennis — The Coming American Fascism

 In The Coming American Fascism, Lawrence Dennis presents a compelling analysis of the economic turmoil that characterized the Great Depression, asserting that traditional economic principles had become obsolete.
-As a prominent 20th-century political thinker, Dennis identifies overproduction and underconsumption as the core issues driving the crisis, worsened by a collapse in credit expansion that began during World War I and continued throughout the 1920s.
+As a prominent 20th-century political thinker, Dennis identifies overproduction and underconsumption as the core issues driving the crisis, worsened by a collapse in credit expansion that began during World War I and continued throughout the 1920’s.
 He foresaw that the United States would eventually turn to Fascist economic policies as a means to achieve near-full employment, a prediction that has proven accurate over time.
 Critiquing the conservative reaction to the economic collapse, Dennis highlights the hypocrisy of those who denounce planned economies while reaping the benefits of government subsidies and protections.
 He calls for a new planned economic program to effectively manage credit expansion, emphasizing that consumers cannot indefinitely bear the burden of interest payments.

 Lawrence Dennis — The Dynamics of War and Revolution